-While it is impossible to correctly guess every roll of the dice in craps, players can take several steps to improve their potential payout.
-Keep initial bets at the craps table low, and instead increase your intended bets with odds.
-That way, the house edge will take a smaller percentage of the player's funds in the game.
+While guessing every roll of the dice in craps is impossible, players can take several steps to improve their potential craps payout.
+Keep initial bets at the craps table low, and increase your intended bets with odds.
+That way, the house edge will take a smaller percentage of your funds throughout the game.

 Is there any skill in craps?

-Craps is largely a game of chance, but there is some statistical skill involved.
-By understanding the chances of specific numbers landing on the dice, players can make educated bets and improve their chances of winning bets in craps.
+Craps is a game of chance, but by understanding the chances of specific numbers landing on the dice, you can start to make educated bets and improve your chances of winning bets in craps.

 Can you consistently win in craps?

-Craps is a table dice game of randomness, meaning it's impossible to correctly predict every time what numbers the dice will land on.
-To win consistently in craps, learn which casino bets have the best odds, and the lowest house advantage.
-This gives players the best chance of winning in craps.
+Craps is a table dice game of randomness, meaning it's impossible to correctly predict what numbers the dice will land on every time.
+Learn which craps bets have the best odds and the lowest house advantage so you can make smarter bets that might yield more wins.